QR Codes – How They Work and What You Can Do with Them.

 * Direct smartphone users to “how to use” youtube videos – to watch on the phone

 * Use a coupon to encourage visitors to visit your business

 * Follow on Twitter

 * Create electronic queuing tickets at your service counter.

 What are QR codes?

 QR codes are the pattern of dots at the top of this article.
 It’s a form of 2D barcode that can store a wide range of information.
 Because QR codes can contain thousands of characters of data, it’s really easy to encode a website URL and other things that you don’t have space in with a standard barcode.

 QR codes have been around since 1994 when Denso in Japan developed them.
 Slowly they’re appearing more and more – even our home internet router has a QR code on it (scan it and it enters the password into your phone).

 To read a QR code, you need a special barcode scanner or camera.
-Smartphone cameras are able to read them, though in many cases you may need to download an app.
+Smartphone cameras are able to read them as standard.
 There are lots of free QR readers available for iPhone or Android.